AgentWell/agentwell-core/SCANWELL.md

 ---

-## Part of AgentShield Core
+## Part of AgentWell Core

-ScanWell is the scanning component of the AgentShield open-source stack.
+ScanWell is the scanning component of the AgentWell open-source stack.
 The full stack includes:

 - **Bridge networking** — kernel-enforced network isolation for containers
 - **Squid allowlist** — domain whitelist enforcement for all outbound agent requests